viktorcsimma/agdalache/docs/source/structure/backend/logic.rst

-In order to write agda2hs-compatible proofs, it is essential to understand the concept of erasure in Agda (https://agda.readthedocs.io/en/latest/language/runtime-irrelevance.html) as well as the abilities of agda2hs itself (https://agda.github.io/agda2hs/).
+In order to write agda2hs-compatible proofs, it is essential to understand the concept of `erasure in Agda <https://agda.readthedocs.io/en/latest/language/runtime-irrelevance.html>`_ as well as the abilities of `agda2hs <https://agda.github.io/agda2hs/>`_ itself.

 Using Haskell functions
 -----------------------